quixio/quix-docs/docs/byoc/installation.md

 Our Quix Platform distribution contains shims for initializing ArgoCD.
 Following the readme in the init-scripts/ directory will guide you through the process of setting up ArgoCD to manage the Quix Platform.
 You may choose to point ArgoCD at your own repository, or use the private one we provide with various tags published representing various maturity levels of the platform (stable, latest etc.).

+When you install the platform with ArgoCD, you don't need to install anything by hand; simply configure values and secrets, then let ArgoCD "heal" the environment into the desried state.

 ArgoCD depends on a ConfigMap and a Secret.
 The ConfigMap represents your preferences, settings and choices for tunables.
 The defaults provided are a safe starting point, but you can tailor Quix BYOC Enterprise Edition to run well on a wide variety of Kubernetes clusters.

 The Secret contains a combination of random, strong passwords used for internal services as well as API keys for external services, such as SMTP or the authentication provider.

 ## 5a.
 Run the Helm Installer

-Following the Readme file in the chart folder, run helm upgrade --install quixplatform-manager charts/quixplatform-manager --namespace quix --values vars/values.yaml (and other optional values set on the command line) to install the Quix Platform on your Kubernetes cluster.
+Following the Readme file in the chart folder, run `helm upgrade --install quixplatform-manager charts/quixplatform-manager --namespace quix --values vars/values.yaml` (and other optional values set on the command line) to install the Quix Platform on your Kubernetes cluster.

 Given a correct values file, this installs Quix in about 5 minutes.
 Executing the command again will update the platform to the desired state, as described in the values file.

+!!! tip
+    As with other methods of installation, when installing Quix Platform Enterprise Edition, we will guide you through setting up the necessary components.

 ## 5b.
 Optional: Initialize ArgoCD